jessesquires/jessesquires.com/_posts/2017-10-01-floating-point-swift-ulp-and-epsilon.md

 <!--excerpt-->

 {% include updated_notice.html
     update_message='I gave a talk on the topics discussed in this post and more at iOS Conf Singapore.
-You can <a href="https://youtu.be/cdRn4DJq9eY" class="alert-link">watch the video here</a>!'
+You can <a href="https://youtu.be/cdRn4DJq9eY">watch the video here</a>!'
 %}

 {% include image.html